 Yes.
-Manitoba Health and Manitoba Water Stewardship regulate the quality of our drinking water using Guidelines for Canadian Drinking Water Quality.
+Manitoba Health and Manitoba Water Stewardship regulate the quality of our drinking water using the Manitoba Drinking Water Safety Act and the Guidelines for Canadian Drinking Water Quality.
 These guidelines, published by Health Canada, recommend limits for substances and conditions affecting drinking water quality.
 A panel of experts, including a representative from our province, keeps these guidelines up-to-date.